shikha151/Tennis/README.md

 # Tennis
-A tennis game with two players is scored correspondingly based on a string sequence, with each character of the string indicating the player who has scored a point at that particular stage in the game.
+A tennis game with two players is scored based on a string sequence, with each character of the string indicating the player who has scored a point at that particular stage in the game.
-At any time, the score in the tennis game can be obtained.
+The scoreboard is displayed after each point has been scored.
+Finally, the winner is declared after the sequence of points has been evaluated.